330 β 1453 CE

 The Iconoclast Emperor

-The summer air hung heavy over Constantinople as crowds gathered in the capital's main square, their eyes fixed on the bronze figure of Christ that had stood ab...
+The summer air hung heavy over Constantinople as crowds gathered in the capital's main square, eyes fixed on the bronze figure of Christ that had stood above...

 The Purple Queen's Gambit

-The imperial palace in Constantinople hummed with tension on a crisp autumn morning in 780 CE.
-In her private chambers, Empress Irene knelt beside the deathbed ...
+Opening Scene: A Mother's Calculated Move The imperial palace in Constantinople hummed with tension on a crisp autumn morning in 780 CE.
+In her private chamb...

 The Price of Ambition

-The great hall of the Blachernae Palace fell silent as Emperor Manuel I Komnenos slumped in his golden throne, his face ashen.
-The messenger who had just arrive...
+The great hall of the Blachernae Palace fell silent.
+Emperor Manuel I Komnenos slumped in his golden throne, face ashen, as the messenger from Anatolia knelt...

 Manuel and the Crusaders